Talempong orchestra

 Talempong orchestra is an Indonesian orchestra that uses the diatonic scale, played on Minang instruments.
 This orchestra is formed by the Conservatory Minang in Padang Panjang in 1960.
-Most of the instruments used in this orchestra are metallophone and idiophone (similar to kolenang in West Java gamelan).
+Most of the instruments used in this orchestra are metallophone and idiophone (similar to kolenang in West Java gamelan), including the namesake instrument talempong.
 Talempong orchestra plays Minang song like Tak Tontong and other traditional songs.